Dynatrace/dynatrace-otel-collector/docs/dashboards/README.md

 For collectors deployed in Kubernetes, two dashboards exist:

 - [collector_selfmon_kubernetes_all.json](collector_selfmon_kubernetes_all.json): Shows aggregated data for all collectors sending data.
-- [collector_selfmon_kubernetes_single.json](collector_selfmon_kubernetes_single.json): Allows to drill down into a single collector based on the collectors service name and pod name.
+- [collector_selfmon_kubernetes_single.json](collector_selfmon_kubernetes_single.json): Allows to drill down into a single collector based on the collector's service name and pod name.

 If you are running your collectors outside of Kubernetes, or you can't add `k8s.pod.name` to your pods for any reason, you can use these dashboards:
 - [collector_selfmon_instance-id_all.json](collector_selfmon_instance-id_all.json): Shows aggregated data for all collectors sending data.
-- [collector_selfmon_instance-id_single.json](collector_selfmon_instance-id_single.json): Allows to drill down into a single collector based on the collectors service instance ID.
+- [collector_selfmon_instance-id_single.json](collector_selfmon_instance-id_single.json): Allows to drill down into a single collector based on the collector's service instance ID.

 ![A screenshot of the dashboard showing statistics for a single collector when drilling down](img/dashboard_one-collector_1.png)

 To use the `service.instance.id` based dashboards, you only need to [allow-list `service.instance.id`](#adding-serviceinstanceid-to-the-allow-list).

-The dashboards rely on metrics from the collectors' [internal telelemetry](https://opentelemetry.io/docs/collector/internal-telemetry/).
+The dashboards rely on metrics from the collectors' [internal telemetry](https://opentelemetry.io/docs/collector/internal-telemetry/).
 See the [list of internal metrics](https://opentelemetry.io/docs/collector/internal-telemetry/#lists-of-internal-metrics) for an overview of which metrics are available.

 In the example configuration for the selfmonitoring collector below, all selfmonitoring metrics are prefixed with `sfm.otelcol`.
-The dashboards expect this prefix, and will not show metrics that do not have that prefix.
+The dashboards expect this prefix and won't show metrics that do not have that prefix.

 ## Prerequisites
 The dashboards rely on the selfmonitoring capabilities of the OTel collector as well as certain attributes on the exported metrics data.
 Required attributes are:
 - `service.name` (automatically added by the Collector)
-- `service.instance.id` (automatically added by the collector, needs to be added to the Dynatrace attribute allow list, see "[Adding `service.instance.id` to the allow list](#adding-serviceinstanceid-to-the-allow-list)")
+- `service.instance.id` (automatically added by the collector, needs to be added to the Dynatrace attribute allow list; see "[Adding `service.instance.id` to the allow list](#adding-serviceinstanceid-to-the-allow-list)")
-- `k8s.pod.name` (needs to be added to the telemetry data, see the [Kubernetes section](#kubernetes) below)
+- `k8s.pod.name` (needs to be added to the telemetry data; see the [Kubernetes section](#kubernetes) below)

 ### Adding `service.instance.id` to the allow list
 `service.name` and `k8s.pod.name` are on the Dynatrace OTLP metrics ingest allow list by default, `service.instance.id` is not.
 In order to add it, follow [this guide](https://docs.dynatrace.com/docs/shortlink/metrics-configuration#allow-list) and add `service.instance.id` to the list.